owenBeresford/extra-panda/README.md

 * Sensible question: why doesn't this use Alpine, Stimulus or something (modern JS, and modules)?
 I am trying to migrate the DOM fiddling sections over to CSS, and without those this code is small and not in a 3rd party framework.
 This rewrite was to make everything SMALL.

 Notes:
+- Functions tagged "PURE" do not effect the DOM, and tend to test quickly.
 - **_NOTE_** Commits at the start of this project are completely meaningless, as it's just when I moved the code back to my dev machine.
 They are meaningless duration markers, rather than feature markers.
 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
 It would be nice to setup test from a browser.
 To *look* at the UX (as in, I am being the success / fail criterion), I did some manual testing
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com